Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

-If $L(B1)=L(D2)+1$, we may try to take the $B_n$ operator to another $B_n$ operator by symbol preserving map before taking the algorithm $BO$ as shown in Fig.(\ref{boe})(a).
-We swap the row $a$ with row $b$, deleting the last box of the row $b$ and append a box at the end of the row $a$.
+To dispel the obstruction of the algorithm $BO$ with $L(B1)=L(D2)+1$, we may try to take the $B_n$ operator to another $B_n$ operator by symbol preserving map as shown in Fig.(\ref{boe})(a).
+We swap the row $a$ with row $b$, deleting the last box of the row $b$ and appending a box at the end of the row $a$.
 However this operation will not lead to a rigid surface operator since the integer '1' would appear twice in the $B_n$ partition $B_1$, violating the rigid condition.
 We may swap the even row $b$ with even row $c$ as shown in Fig.(\ref{boe})(b).
 From the condition $L(B1)=L(D2)+1$, we have $L(b) \geq L(a)$.
-So this operation will not lead to a rigid surface operator
+So this operation will not lead to a rigid surface operator $B_1$ in the end.

-Similarly the above operations will not improve the algorithm $BE$ to get a \rso \,\,\, under the condition $L(B1)=L(D2)-1$.
+Similarly, the above operations will not improve the algorithm $BE$ to get a \rso \,\,\, under the condition $L(B1)=L(D2)-1$.

+Summary, the $B_n$ rigid semisimple surface operators $(B1, D2)$ with $|L(B1)-L(D2)|=1$ can not have rigid $C_n$ duals.
+These problematic surface operators are denoted as the $IB$ type.

-For the special rigid surface operators $(\lambda_{odd},\lambda_{even})$, we will come back to this problem in Section \ref{diss}.
+For the class of the special rigid surface operators $(\lambda_{odd},\lambda_{even})_B$, there is another strategy to construct the $S$-duality maps.
+We will come back to this problem in Section \ref{diss}.